rocket-pool/old.docs.rocketpool.net/src/overview/faq.md

 Our smart contracts are responsible for holding and moving funds.
 In the interest of transparency, they are [open source](https://github.com/rocket-pool/rocketpool) for all to analyse.
 Additionally, before the smart contracts are deployed to mainnet they will be fully audited by both Sigma Prime and ConsenSys Diligence, two of the best auditing teams around.

 Rocket Pool is a decentralised network of node operators.
 If you are a non-operater staker, your deposit will be allocated to a node operator who will perform Proof of Stake duties.
 Node operators are required to stake as much ETH as they are assigned.
-If there is ETH loss due to poor node perfomance, the operator must first compensate the pool's lost ETH with their original 16 ETH and the loss of RPL.
-If this does not completely make up for the loss, the rest is spread across the entire network, rather than one user taking large losses just due to bad luck that their deposit ended up on a bad node.
+If there is ETH loss due to poor node performance, the operator must first compensate the pool's lost ETH with their original 16 ETH and the loss of RPL.
+If this does not completely make up for the loss, the rest is spread across the entire network through a reduction in the relative value of rETH, rather than one user taking large losses just due to bad luck that their deposit ended up on a bad node.

 For example, if a node leaves the network with 28 ETH, the operator retains 12 ETH, the network retains 16 ETH - all loss is on the operator.
 If a node leaves with 15 ETH, the network retains 16 ETH and the operator makes up the missing 1 ETH through the loss of RPL.
-If there is not enough RPL to cover the loss, the rest of the lost ETH is spread across the network.
+If the node leaves with 10 ETH, and there is only 1.6 ETH-worth of RPL from the original bond, the network retains 11.6 ETH, and the loss of 4.4 ETH (16 - 10 + 1.6) is spread across the network.

 Node operators thus have a large incentive to perform well.
-Node operators are also incentivised by the protocol to stake as much RPL as insurance as possible, due to additional rewards that are given for providing a bigger safety net should they perform badly.
+Node operators are also incentivised by the protocol to stake as much RPL as insurance as possible, due to additional rewards that are given for providing a bigger safety net should they perform poorly.

 ### What is a decentralised staking protocol exactly?